alfred-abraham/customer-churn-prediction/README.md

 - Evaluate Precision-Recall AUC for the imbalanced classification problem.
 - Deploy the LightGBM model as an interactive Streamlit application.
 - Investigate SHAP values for more detailed model interpretability.

+---
+## How to Run
+- Clone repository
+- Install dependencies